dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/09/26/qldb-repository-api-guide.md

     Replace _(`eu-west-2`, `your_access_key_id`, `your_secret_access_key`)_ with your credentials from the last step.

-### Setup a ledger
+### Setup a Ledger

-- Sign in to the AWS Management Console, and open the [Amazon QLDB console](https://console.aws.amazon.com/qldb).
+To create a ledger, sign in to the AWS Management Console, and open the [Amazon QLDB console](https://console.aws.amazon.com/qldb):

 - In the navigation pane, choose `Getting started`.
 - On the Create your first ledger card, choose Create Ledger.
 - For `Ledger information` – The Ledger name should be pre-populated with `vehicle-registration`, change that to `myTestLedger`.